dwindsor/dwindsor.github.io/about.md

 ## About Me

-My name is David Windsor.
+Hi, I'm David Windsor.
 I'm a Linux hacker who became interested in programming computers at an early age when I was given my first computer, a [Tandy Color Computer 3](http://www.old-computers.com/museum/computer.asp?c=109).
-I've been using Linux since the late 1990's and became active in the open source community in one way or another a few years later.
+I've been using Linux since the late 1990's and became active in open source development a few years later.
+I've been involved in the OSS community one way or another since then.

 ## Finding Me